UK equity income funds are one of the most popular types of investment fund for investors in the UK.

-UK companies, especially those listed on indices such as the FTSE 100 or the FTSE 250, make for some of the most popular investment options, even for investors around the world.
+UK companies, especially those listed on indices such as the FTSE 100, the FTSE 250, or the FTSE All-Share, make for some of the most popular investment options, even for investors around the world.

-One of the best ways to get involved with UK companies is to invest in UK equity income funds.
+That’s why one of the best ways to get involved with UK companies is to invest in a UK equity income fund, giving you access and exposure to stocks and shares in the UK market.

 Find out everything you need to know in this useful and practical guide to equity income funds UK.